+I. Broad Market

-Broad Market: The foundation of the investment portfolio is built on broad exposure to global stock and bond markets.
-Because information is widely available to investors around the world, markets are generally efficient.
-In other words, "beating the market" is difficult to do with consistency.
-More importantly, markets work to generate powerful long-term returns.
-We tilt slightly toward stocks with characterizations that have historically outperformed over long periods of time.
+The foundation of the investment portfolio is built on broad exposure to global stock and bond markets.
+Markets work to generate powerful long-term returns.
+Within the broad market framework. we tilt slightly toward stocks with characterizations that have historically outperformed over long periods of time.

 The primary Broad Market decision is how much to allocate to stocks, aimed at long-term growth, and how much to allocate to bonds, aimed at stability.
-Stock exposure covers the globe, including the United States, International Developed Countries, and Emerging

-Markets.
-Bond exposure leans toward high quality, shorter-term holdings.
+Stock exposure covers the globe, including the United States, International Developed Countries, and Emerging Markets.
+Bond exposure leans toward high-quality, shorter-term holdings.

 We utilize low-cost mutual funds and exchange-traded funds (ETF's) which hold thousands of stocks or bonds to capture broad market exposure.